edwin-hendriks/vscode-gears/README.md

 # Prerequisites

 - GEARS must be installed (to be able to generate)
-- OpenJDK 1.8 or higher must be installed (to be able to compile)
-- Docker must be installed (to be able to deploy)
 - The environment variable "GEARS\_RELEASES" must point to the GEARS installation folder.
-- A docker-compose.yml file must be somewhere in the workspace (to be able to start the right docker container).
+- Java 11 or higher must be installed (to be able to compile)

-Example content docker-compose-yml:

-    version: '3'
-    services:
-    runtime:
-        image: "xlrit/gears-runtime:v0.10"
-        container_name: "gears-runtime"
-        ports:
-        - "8080:8080"
-        - "9990:9990"
-        - "1110:110"
-        - "2525:25"

 # How to use